The 14th call for bids will open in Spring 2024.

 This project seeks to identify and address barriers to engagement from students from underrepresented groups.
 Through co-creating activities with students from University of the Arts London (UAL) and London South Bank University (LSBU), we will develop a toolkit that reframes social enterprise education, with a focus on exploring the links between personal values, motivations, social enterprise and community impact.

 This project applies and builds on Dr Lucy Hatt’s PhD research using the threshold concept framework to enhance entrepreneurship curricula in higher education.

 It prototypes a transactional curriculum inquiry (TCI) approach to identify local threshold concepts with staff from the University of Bristol’s Centre for Innovation and Entrepreneurship (CFIE) as part of a programme review and an evaluation of student understanding.

 Combining this process and the CFIE Team’s Design Thinking expertise, a toolkit will be developed for EEUK members to develop and evaluate their own enterprise education curricula informed by the threshold concept framework, concept mapping and a TCI approach.

-This project will provide an opportunity for students to develop their enterprise skills.
-An on-line resource will be created where students can complete short exercises to assess their current skill level and guide them on how they could further develop in the areas where they are lacking.
-A series of exercises and lesson plans that academics can use in all subject areas to integrate the essential Enterprise Education skills identified will be created.
-These include but are not exclusive to: Innovation, creativity, communication, team-working and leadership and will have an impact on teaching and learning, research, knowledge exchange and engagement.
+This project provided an opportunity for students to develop their enterprise skills.
+An on-line resource was created where students could complete short exercises to assess their current skill level and guide them on how they could further develop in the areas where they are lacking.
+A series of exercises and lesson plans that academics can use in all subject areas to integrate the essential Enterprise Education skills identified were created.
+These included but are not exclusive to: Innovation, creativity, communication, team-working and leadership and will have an impact on teaching and learning, research, knowledge exchange and engagement.

-The aim of the project is to gather data from educators which could be used to underpin the design and development of tools to support the assessment of the impact(s) of enterprising and entrepreneurial curricula.
+The aim of the project was to gather data from educators which could be used to underpin the design and development of tools to support the assessment of the impact(s) of enterprising and entrepreneurial curricula.